tsepton/VOICE-backend/README.md

 ### Debuging

 #### Langchain Tracing
-Langchain tracing is disabled by default.
+Langchain tracing is disabled by default but can be useful to debug or inspect LLM queries.
 To activate it, modify the `.env` file by setting `LANGCHAIN_TRACING_V2` to `true` and update the file with the langchain project name and API key.